DavidRodriguezSoaresCUI/outcar/README.md

 * 'outcar' is the internal/developper name for this app.
 The user-visible name is 'Cal Cruiser'.
 * You can find a compiled and signed APK in the 'release' folder
+* This project comes with a manual.
+You can request a copy via email at David.Rodriguez.1@etu.unige.ch

 ## License